-After looking at differences between pre- and post-program scores for an impact indicator, the next step is to examine the relationship between a program variable and change in the impact indicator.
+After looking at differences between pre- and post-program scores for an impact indicator, this step examines the relationship between a program variable and change in the impact indicator.
 In this context, a program variable refers to measuring whether an individual participated in an Extension program, the number of programs in which a person participated, or the types of programs (such as workshops, demonstrations, learn by mail, etc.).
 By including one or more program variables in the analysis, a comparison of groups can be made (Rivera et al. 1983).

 There are two types of comparison groups used in evaluation studies.
 These are between groups and within groups comparisons.

 A between groups comparison is used to examine the difference between program participants and nonparticipants1 with regard to each group's score for an impact indicator.
 When the change in the impact indicator is larger for program participants than for nonparticipants, there is further evidence to support a conclusion that the Extension program is effective.

 A within groups comparison uses only program participants to form the groups.
 One type of comparison is between those more intensively involved in the program and those who were less involved.
 For example, the number educational activities that clientele attended can be the basis of a within groups comparison.
 Finding a difference in the impact indicator scores between highly involved participants and less involved would allow the evaluator to refine his or her conclusions about the program's effect.